for those who said buying Motorola was all about the patents...

 buy yourself something nice tonight, you earned it, you gypsies, you.

 Lenovo has signed a deal to buy the loss-making Motorola Mobility smartphone manufacturer for $2.91bn, but a switched-on Google is keeping the patents owned by the firm it gobbled two years ago for $12.5bn.
-"The acquisition of such an iconic brand, innovative product portfolio and incredibly talented global team will immediately …
+"The acquisition of such an iconic brand, innovative product portfolio and incredibly talented global team will …

 buy yourself something nice tonight, you earned it, you gypsies, you.